 Showing posts from May, 2019

 - Other Apps

-The bigger question bombarding in my mind --- Is it important to experience the dark to inculcate Empathy?
-Yes, values are taught by parents, best when experienced but every experience doesn't translate into an 'imbibed value' 'well lived '.
-Do education and indirect exposure to the dark side of life help in creating the service-oriented mindset?
+The bigger question bombarding in my mind --- Is it essential to experience the dark to inculcate Empathy?
+Yes, values are taught by parents, best when experienced, but every experience doesn't translate into an 'imbibed value' 'well-lived. ' Do education and indirect exposure to the dark side of life help in creating the service-oriented mindset?
 Click on Raising a Socially Responsible Child to read the full article.
-This article has been featured on Mompresso as #BlogOfTheDay.
+This article was featured on Mompresso as #BlogOfTheDay.
 Image Courtesy-Pixabay.

 - Other Apps

 My mother never thumped her chest for all that she did.
-I don't want chest thumping either.
+I don't want chest-thumping either.
 My bad, I don't get this.
-Platonic, joyous, blessed and much more.
-When it comes to motherhood, the more the adjectives the better.
-Unconditionally loving, unconditionally caring till her last breath and even after I guess, the more such attributes for a MOTHER, the better.
-Mother’s Day to everyday celebrating motherhood, the world is lapping up every opportunity to say - MOMS ARE THE BEST.
+Platonic, joyous, blessed, and much more.
+When it comes to motherhood, the more adjectives, the better.
+Unconditionally loving, unconditionally caring till her last breath and even after, I guess, the more such attributes for a MOTHER, the better.
+Mother’s Day to every day celebrating motherhood, the world is lapping up every opportunity to say - MOMS ARE THE BEST.
 Well, they are.
 So?
 What's the glorification about?
 Our moms (baby boomers or early generation X) had 2-3 children, some even 4 for some blessed ones.
-They conceived, delivered, breastfed, cooked, cared, washed, cleaned, organized, cooked again, cleaned again and go to sleep tired and exhausted only to wake up at 5 am or 6 am again and start the grind.
-They too had dreams, few were career woman’s and many were Stay at home but never brooding, complaining or depressi
+They conceived, delivered, breastfed, cooked, cared, washed, cleaned, organized, cooked again, cleaned again, and fall asleep tired and exhausted only to wake up at 5 am or 6 am again and start the grind.
+They too had dreams, few were career women, and many were Staying at home but never brooding, complaining or depressing,